-Researchers have discovered that just like on the lower spine, your neck has deep stability muscles that control and stabilise the individual neck joints.
+Researchers have discovered that your neck has deep stability muscles that control and stabilise the individual neck joints, just like on the lower spine.

-Pain and injury is known to cause weakness of these muscles, which causes the neck joints to slip and slide out of their normal pain-free joint positions and results in pain or neck joints that easily click and clunk.
-Instability in this area is also a contributer to headaches.
+Pain and injury are known to cause weakness of these muscles, which causes the neck joints to slip and slide out of their normal pain-free joint positions and results in pain or neck joints that easily click and clunk.
+Instability in this area is also a contributor to headaches.

 What’s the Best Pillow for Neck Pain?

 The correct pillow is also vital.
 If you are waking through the night or in the morning with a stiff or painful neck, it may be that it’s actually your pillow and not your neck that is the cause.

 - What Are The Common Causes Of Neck Pain?

 - When Should You Be Concerned About Neck Pain?

 - How Do You Get Rid Of A Neck Headache?

 - Can Your Neck Cause Vertigo or Dizziness?

 - What Is The Best Pillow For You?